The ultimate household chores list for all the family

 • Gardening

 There are some household chores that need to be done on a daily basis in order to keep the home running smoothly.
-Some daily chores that you can include are:
+Some daily chores that to include are:

 • Sweeping the kitchen floor